go125/komachizan/README.md

 "result_long.csv" contains a lot of same data.

-"result.csv" doesn't contain same data, but it's not aligned.
+"result.csv" doesn't contain the same data, but it's not aligned.

 If you want to know more about "main.py", "tutrial_Japanese.ipynb" provides more information about "main.py".